-Oh, the protein question!
-The one everyone loves to ask when they find out you’re eating plant based.
-But the truth is, getting enough protein is essential to a healthy plant based diet.
-Here are a few easy ways to add a little extra to your day…
+"How do you get your protein?"
+The question everyone loves to ask when they find out you’re eating plant based.
+Getting enough protein is essential to a healthy plant based lifestyle and easy to do.
+Here are a few ways to add extra to your day…

-Lentil pasta is one of the quickest, easiest plant based protein rich foods – it has around 20 grams per serving!
-You make it just as you would traditional pasta and use it the same way.
-Simply pair it with your favourite tomato sauce or with a dash of olive oil, a few handfuls of spinach and sautéed vegetables.
+Lentil or chickpea pasta is a quick, easy plant based protein rich food.
+It has around 20 grams per serving!
+You make it just as you would traditional pasta and enjoy it the same way - pair it with your favourite tomato sauce or with a dash of olive oil, a few handfuls of spinach and sautéed vegetables.
 You can also use it to make a delicious cold pasta salad, adding in herbs, beans and fresh cut veg.
-Find it at most grocery and health food stores and check the ingredient list to make sure it’s made only with lentils.
+Find it at most grocery and health food stores and check the ingredient list to make sure it’s made only with lentils or chickpeas.

 If you love to snack on veggies and hummus (and who doesn’t?), you can easily up the protein by adding in a tablespoon of seeds.
 Hemp, chia, pumpkin, sunflower or flax are all great options – or a combination of any you like.
 Seeds are also full of healthy fats for extra energy making them a win-win for your afternoon snack!

 Nut butter is a simple and delicious way to sneak in more protein.
-It’s perfect paired with an apple or banana as a snack or right out of the jar with a spoon!
+Its perfect paired with an apple or banana as a snack or right out of the jar with a spoon!
 Adding a scoop or two in your smoothie will up your protein and make it nice and creamy.
-Almond and cashew butter are both good options and if you have a nut allergy, sunflower seed butter works too.
+Almond and cashew butter are both good options.
+If you have a nut allergy, sunflower seed butter works too.